-Managing a workforce that is becoming increasingly diverse in age is no small task for many employers.
-A new study from Robert Half Management Resources reveals that communication is the most difficult aspect of managing a workplace comprising as many as four different generations of employees.
+Managing a workforce that is becoming increasingly diverse in age is no small task for employers.
+Communication is one of the most difficult aspects of overseeing a workplace comprising as many as four generations of employees.
 That’s because communication styles often represent the greatest difference among workers from different generations.